-Based in the UK’s Golden Triangle, Silence Therapeutics develops RNAi therapies to treat cancer.
+Based on the UK’s golden triangle, Silence Therapeutics develops RNAi therapies to treat cancer.
 Now, it will be applying its targeted RNA delivery platform to CRISPR gene editing, the ‘scientific discovery of the century’.
 The company has just announced positive in vivo preclinical data for this novel system.

 In particular, Silence Therapeutics has successfully applied CRISPR to reduce serum levels of two liver proteins: TTR, associated with neurodegenerative diseases, and PCSK9, involved in cholesterol metabolism.
 The company is now discussing partnerships to develop the new technology.

 The novelty of the approach is a targeted delivery system using lipid carriers.
 In particular, the preclinical data has shown that CRISPR can be directed to the liver.
 This could result in improved safety and provide an advantage over the three established CRISPR companies Editas, Intellia, and CRISPR Therapeutics.

 With the promise of curing any genetic disease, CRISPR technology is causing a furor while the huge investment fuels the hype.
 However, some major drawbacks seem to have started affecting the finances of leading CRISPR companies.

 First of all, some feel that focusing on CRISPR has become rather a gamble than an investment since no clinical results are available to this date.
 In addition, there’s a fierce patent battle, although this hasn’t stopped Bayer or the Swiss Evolva from acquiring licenses.